CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

       * [Linux](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.3.0/crypt4gh-gui-python3.10-linux-amd64.zip)

-2. After downloading and unzipping the Crypt4GH application, you can find it in your download folder.
+2. After downloading and unzipping the Crypt4GH application, you can find it in your downloads folder.
 When you open it, you might encounter an error message.
 In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on _Run anyway_.

 3. Open the Crypt4GH application and press _Select File_.
-This will allow you to access a small browser that you can use to select the File that needs to be encrypted.
+Select the file that needs to be encrypted.
+Click on _Open_.

-4. Click on _Open_.
-The file name will be displayed under _File to encrypt_.
-Next, press on _Encrypt_.
+4. The file name will be displayed under _File to encrypt_.
+Click on _Encrypt_.

 5. The Crypt4GH application will create an encrypted file in the same folder as the original file, with the extension being `.c4gh`.
-For example, encrypting the file `my_data1.csv` will produce a new, encrypted file named `my_data.csv.c4gh`.
+For example, encrypting the file `my_data1.csv` will produce a new encrypted file named `my_data.csv.c4gh`.
 Unfortunately, the Cryp4GH application does not provide a progress bar, and the encryption process can last up to several minutes.
 [![SDConnect-cryp4ghapplication](images/connect/connect_encryption_large.png)](images/connect/connect_encryption_large.png)

 6. Now, you can upload the encrypted file (or a folder containing encrypted data) to SD Connect.
 Follow steps in above paragraph (link)